HOW WE WORK

 -

-Language and tone on corporate earnings calls can affect stock price movement.
+Language and tone on corporate earnings calls have been shown to influence market reactions.
 (Abrahams, 2016)

 -